SalesforceCommerceCloud/sfcc-sample-apps/docs/architecture.md

 # Architectural Overview

-The sample app showcases the capabilities and best practices of building an ecommerce application on top of the Salesforce Commerce API (a headless RESTul API). _It's not a complete reference architecture._ The sample app consists of a NodeJS web server that acts as a back-end for front-end (BFF) to a storefront built with Lightning Web Components.
+The sample app showcases the capabilities and best practices of building an ecommerce application on top of the Salesforce Commerce API (a headless RESTful API). _It's not a complete reference architecture._ The sample app consists of a NodeJS web server that acts as a back-end for front-end (BFF) to a storefront built with Lightning Web Components.

 ## Tech Stack